custom-components/pyscript/docs/reference.rst

 The function is not re-started after it returns, unless a reload occurs.
-Startup occurs when the ``EVENT_HOMEASSISTANT_STARTED`` event is fired, which is after everything else is initialized and ready, so this function can call any services etc.
+Startup occurs when the ``EVENT_HOMEASSISTANT_STARTED`` event is fired, which is after everything else is initialized and ready, so this function can call any services etc. A startup trigger can also occur after HASS is started when a new trigger function is defined (eg, on reload, defined at run-time using inner function/closure, or interactively in Jupyter).

+Similarly, the ``shutdown`` trigger occurs when the ``EVENT_HOMEASSISTANT_STOP`` event is fired, meaning HASS is shutting down.
+It also occurs whenever a trigger function is no longer referenced (meaning it's being deleted), which happens during reload or redefined interactively in Jupyter.
+It's important that any trigger function based on ``shutdown`` runs as quickly as possible, since the shutdown of HASS (or reload completion) will be stalled until your function completes.

 @event_trigger
 ^^^^^^^^^^^^^^